Sex trafficking: One click led NYC church to action

 “If the community is concerned, we’re going to be able to work together to solve these problems,” the precinct commander said.
 “Nathan is a great example of that, how he’s kind of joined with the police department to try to help as many as we can as best we can.
 We want to make a difference.
 That’s what we’re supposed to do.”

+“We try to use our partnerships to go as wide as we can in the community.
+We tell our mission teams, ‘You’re helping us to meet a lot of people so you help us go ‘wide’ in the neighborhood.
+Those of us in the church are able to go ‘deep’ with the connections that you find.
+We need both aspects – going wide and deep.’”

+Creitz recognizes the value of partnerships with other churches.
+“I’m grateful for the role North Carolina Baptists have played because it really takes all of us,” he said.
+“If it hadn’t been for prayer and mission teams and networks, this would not happen.
+God gets all the glory because not any one of us can.”

-For more information about Let My People Go, visit lmpgnetwork.org.
+For more information about Let My People Go, visit lmpgnetwork.org

-Note: (EDITOR’S NOTE – Story updated Jan.
-4. Grace Thornton is a freelance writer in Birmingham, Ala., and author of